Herbert Williams (bishop)

 He was a member of the Church Missionary Society (CMS).
 From March 1890 to 1894 he was a tutor at Te Rau Kahikatea Theological College, which had been established in Gisborne by his father, Leonard Williams.
 He became the vice-principal in 1894, and from 1894 to 1902 he was the principal of the college.
 He was appointed as the Superintendent of the Missionary East Coast District.
-He established Te Rau Press, which published religious texts including Te Māramataka, a lectionary, from 1899 to 1921.
+He established Te Rau Press, which published religious texts including Maramataka, a lectionary, from 1899 to 1921.

 From 1907 to 1930 he was Archdeacon of Waiapu.
 In that year he followed in the footsteps of his grandfather (William Williams, the first Bishop of Waiapu) and his father (Leonard Williams, the third) and was appointed to the episcopate, at Waiapu Cathedral.

 Williams campaigned with Āpirana Ngata for the recognition of Māori language as a subject for study in the University of New Zealand, with the study of Māori becoming eligible for a degree of bachelor of arts in 1928.
 In 1917 Williams published the fifth edition of A dictionary of the New Zealand language, which updated the work of his father and grandfather.
 Williams received honorary doctorates in literature from the Universities of New Zealand (1924) and Cambridge (1925).
 In 1923 he was made a Fellow of the Royal Society of New Zealand and he was the president of the Royal Society of New Zealand from 1935 to 1936, and president of the Polynesian Society from 1929 until his death.